Free Internal email CTR Guide

 Microsoft Outlook vs Gmail

-Of course, the Outlook figures quoted here relate specifically to the old, classic Outlook.
 While some people will be happy to switch to the new Outlook email client, many aren’t.
-Even though the new Outlook supports web add-ins that Microsoft says have similar functionalities to COM and VSTO add-ins, it’s not the same.
+Even though the new Outlook supports web add-ins that Microsoft says have similar functionalities to COM and VSTO add-ins, they are clearly not the same.
 As a result, there is a trending term on social media, “the new Outlook sucks.”
+Here’s an example:

 Why Do We Use Outlook Add-Ins?

-- Customization: Users can customize and extend the functionality of Microsoft Outlook based on their specific needs and workflow.
+• Customization: Users could customize and extend the functionality of Microsoft Outlook based on their specific needs and workflow.
+This allowed for sophisticated, desktop-like user experiences within Outlook.

-- Automation: Add-ins allow for the automation of repetitive tasks, such as processing emails, updating calendar events, or interacting with external systems.
+• Automation: Add-ins allow for the automation of repetitive tasks, such as processing and managing your email messages, updating calendar events, or interacting with external systems.

 What are Outlook COM Add-Ins?